rolb15/CFilm/README.md

 $html = $films->filmInfo("filmid");

-How to use

-A APIkey from Stockholm Filmfestival is needed.
+A APIkey from Stockholm Filmfestival is needed and is sent out by email!